IanLee1521/IanLee1521.github.io/_pages/resume.md

 * SANS GIAC Advisory Board, 2017 - Present
 * Association for Computing Machinery (ACM), 2009 - Present
 * Institute for Electrical and Electronics Engineers (IEEE), 2008 - Present

+*Resume reviewed and released by LLNL as: LLNL-MI-767054*